mklissa/dceo/README.md

 **Learning the Laplacian representation**

 The first step is to integrate the loss for learning the [Laplacian representation](https://arxiv.org/abs/2107.05545) on which the options are based.
-This can be done with the following
+This can be done with the following code.

+However, note that recent improvements on this representation learning method have lead to the [Proper Laplacian](https://arxiv.org/abs/2310.10833) for which a [GitHub repository](https://github.com/tarod13/laplacian_dual_dynamics) exists.
+The Proper Laplacian is **much more robust** and is better motivated theoretically.

 ```
 square_div_dim = lambda x : x**2 / rep_dim